Live from the Southern Command in sunny South Florida.

 I've got to find a way to make sure I can point to X number of dollars I am generating as insurance against this.

-A lot of people, as an employee, a lot of people think the purpose of a company is to provide jobs and health care.
+A lot of people, as an employee, a lot of people think the purpose of a company is to provide jobs in healthcare.

 And that's not why people form businesses.

-And then if they get lucky, sell it to some bigger corporation down the uh down the line and invest in something new, or go sip pinnacaladas in the Virgin Islands while watching the Clintons dance with no music.
+And then if they get lucky, sell it to some bigger corporation down the line and invest in something new or go sip piña coladas in the Virgin Islands while watching the Clintons dance with no music.

-So it it was a uh it it it's a lot of people just misunderstand the whole purpose of uh companies and what they're for.
+So it was a it's a lot of people just misunderstand the whole purpose of companies and what they're for.

 They work hand in hand, but companies don't form in order to make sure a community stays vibrant.